The Legal Herald Logo

 DM: What advice would you give to individuals who have experienced sexual abuse within a religious setting and are considering taking legal action?

-DM: Thank you, Marc, for explaining this important topic and shedding light on the options available to victims of sexual abuse within religious institutions.
+DM: Thank you, Anjali, for explaining this important topic and shedding light on the options available to victims of sexual abuse within religious institutions.

 Sources: